vyraun/Half-Size/README.md

 The code will generate and evaluate (on 12 word-similarity datasets) a modified word embedding file that is half-the-size of the original embeddings.

-The algorithm can be used to generate embeddings of any size, not necessaeility half.
+The algorithm can be used to generate embeddings of any size, not necessarily half.